Too Close to Touch: Nerve Endings and Haven't Been Myself (2015–2017)

-Singles Series, I'm Hard to Love, But So Are You and Pierce's death (2017–present)
+Singles Series and I'm Hard to Love, But So Are You (2017–2020)

 On September 19, 2017, the band released a new song titled "Leave You Lonely", the first in a series of three.
 On November 27, 2017, the band released the second song of the set, titled "Before I Cave In".
 On January 30, 2018, they completed the set of songs with the release of "Burn".
 About the 3-song series, the band said on their Facebook, "It explores the abrupt absence of someone you care about in life — be it romantic or otherwise.
 First comes the initial moment of clarity; realizing you're better off without them.
 Next comes the relapse; you can't get them out of your head, questioning if you ever had control in the first place.
 Lastly, finding yourself wanting nothing more than to rid your memories of what's left and leave it all behind.
 I'll leave you lonely before I cave in and watch us burn."

-On April 17, 2018, the band released a statement confirming that they had parted ways with lead guitarist Thomas Kidd and bassist Travis Moore, and would continue as a trio for the foreseeable future.
+On April 17, 2018, the band released a statement confirming that they had parted ways with lead guitarist Thomas Kidd and bassist Travis Moore, citing personal reasons for their departure, and that the band would continue as a trio for the foreseeable future.

 On January 18, 2019, they released a surprise EP titled I'm Hard to Love But So Are You, Vol 1.

 On July 12, 2019, they released a surprise EP titled I'm Hard to Love But So Are You, Vol 2.

 On November 12, 2019, they released a surprise EP titled I'm Hard To Love But So Are You, Vol 3.

 On December 4, 2020, after a long period of inactivity, the band released another surprise EP titled I'm Hard to Love But So Are You, Vol 4.

+Pierce's Death and For Keeps (2022–2024)

 On March 26, 2022, lead singer Keaton Pierce died at the age of 31 due to complications brought on by acute pancreatitis.

+The two remaining members of the band, Mason Marble and Kenneth Downey, returned with the posthumous single "Hopeless" on September 6, 2023, in honour of Pierce after more than a year of inactivity since his passing.
+"Hopeless" features one of Pierce's final songs recorded, with the band's friend Telle Smith of The Word Alive helping to complete the unfinished vocal performance.

+On January 31, 2024, the band announced that their final album, For Keeps, will be released on March 8.
+Marble explained the decision to bring the project to an end, stating “Too Close To Touch would never have existed without Keaton and will not exist without him in the future”, and they hope to preserve his legacy with this posthumous release.
+The album features 8 songs, including "Hopeless", with Pierce's vocals sourced from a library of unreleased material.
+This announcement came alongside the release of lead single "Control".